Andrealavi/compilers/LFMCompiler/README.md

 ---

 ## Language Features
-The custom functional language supported by this interpreter includes:
+The custom functional language supported by this compiler includes:

 ### Data Types
 - **Integer**: The only supported data type.